 Friday: Upload content

-We see a lot of course creators work like this:
+We see a lot of course creators attempting to work like this:

 Video one: Create script, create slides, film, edit upload